The Elements Of Weather And Climate – And The Instruments Used To Measure Them

 Humidity is another weather element that cannot be seen but can be felt.
 It not only plays a big part in weather formation but also directly influences our physical comfort levels.

 Humidity can be challenging to understand and interpret correctly.
-Then you also have to be able to make a clear distinction between absolute and relative humidity.
+You also have to be able to make a clear distinction between absolute and relative humidity.

-The subject is too comprehensive to cover in this post, but you can read the in-depth article covering humidity in detail here.
+The subject is too comprehensive to cover in this post, but you can read the in-depth article covering humidity here.

 Instrument For Measuring Humidity

-The hygrometer is the instrument used to measure wind speed.
+The hygrometer is the instrument used to measure humidity.
 You also find more than one type of this device, like the psychrometer and the resistance hygrometer.
 You can find out more in the same article mentioned in the previous paragraph.

 5) Precipitation